alexriderspy/COL226/Ass4/ReadMe.md

 ### Steps to run my code

+1. Open `final.sml`.
+Change the name of the file in quotes to the one that contains the WHILE program to be tested.
 1. Open terminal and type `sml final.sml`.
 This will execute the program.

 ## Acknowledgements